Art & Music

 Flash-mob dancers for the Michael Jackson: On the Wall exhibition:

-Earlier this year, we were engaged by Royal Botanic Gardens Kew to design and deliver the music for Chihuly Nights, a series of 33 evening viewings of their current Chihuly exhibition (August – October 2019).
+Earlier this year, we were engaged by Royal Botanic Gardens Kew to design and deliver the music for Chihuly Nights, a series of 33 evening viewings of their recent Chihuly exhibition (August – October 2019).

 We commissioned a new work by the American composer Nico Muhly, and engaged a team of musicians to improvise over a recording of his work, providing an ever-changing soundscape to accompany the exhibition, reflecting not only the nature of the works, but also the setting of Kew Gardens.